 Rural Attorney Recruitment Program

-enter into a contract with the Unified Judicial System, the State Bar and the eligible County in
+Attorneys must enter into a contract with the Unified Judicial System, the State Bar and the eligible County in order to

 Eligible rural counties: